-- 25. The direction contains specific provisions for former passporting firms.
-Requirements which apply to such firms for the first time (or apply to them differently) solely due to the repeal of EEA passporting (together, where relevant, with the introduction of TPR or SRO) are not generally covered by the direction. - 26.
-This means that, broadly speaking, firms in TPR and SRO will, subject to the limited exceptions set out below, need to meet UK third-country requirements from the end of the transition period.
-Firms with an establishment in the UK will have to comply with third country branch rules and firms without an establishment will have to comply with a more limited set of rules.
-Such firms will benefit from the same transitional relief that has been granted to other existing third-country firms. - 27.
-Furthermore, where new obligations apply only to firms in TPR or SRO they will apply from the end of the transition period.
-For example, the requirement for SRO firms to provide the PRA with a runoff plan will apply from the end of the transition period. - 28.
-The transitional direction does not apply to firms in the Contractual Run-Off Regime. - 29.
+- 32. The direction contains specific provisions for former passporting firms.
+Requirements which apply to such firms for the first time (or apply to them differently) solely due to the repeal of EEA passporting (together, where relevant, with the introduction of TPR or SRO) are not generally covered by the direction. - 33.
+This means that, broadly speaking, firms in TPR and SRO, subject to the limited exceptions set out below, need to meet UK third-country requirements from the end of the transition period.
+Firms with an establishment in the UK have to comply with third country branch rules and firms without an establishment have to comply with a more limited set of rules.
+Such firms benefit from the same transitional relief that has been granted to other existing third-country firms. - 34.
+Furthermore, where new obligations apply only to firms in TPR or SRO they apply from the end of the transition period.
+For example, the requirement for SRO firms to provide the PRA with a runoff plan applies from the end of the transition period. - 35.
+The transitional direction does not apply to firms in the Contractual Run-Off Regime. - 36.
 Areas where transitional relief is being granted.
 Transitional relief is being provided in respect of the following areas: - a.
 For former passporting firms, transitional relief is being provided in respect of the Remuneration Part of the PRA Rulebook from certain obligations that go beyond the minimum requirements of CRD IV, until the start of the first performance year that begins at least three months after the end of the transition period.
-For the remainder of the performance period during which the period ends former passporting firms are not required to apply requirements under the Remuneration Part of the PRA Rulebook to individuals who have been determined not to be Material Risk Takers in accordance with the Material Risk Takers Regulation7 or its successor.
-Furthermore, during the TTP period former passporting firms may comply with certain thresholds that from Friday 1 January 2021 are proposed to be expressed in sterling using the Euro thresholds that applied immediately before that date.8 - b.
-For insurance firms in the TPR and SRO the application of third country branch rules and reporting rules of the PRA Rulebook is modified in accordance with the principles set out in paragraph 11 of the direction. - c.
-Essentially insurers in the TPR and SRO with UK branches will have 6 months before qualitative reporting obligations to the PRA on branch specific matters begin. - d.
-Insurers in the TPR and SRO with UK branches will have 15 months to meet obligations to calculate the branch Minimum Capital Requirements or branch
+For the remainder of the performance period during which the period ends former passporting firms are not required to apply requirements under the Remuneration Part of the PRA Rulebook to individuals who have been determined not to be Material Risk Takers in accordance with the Material Risk Takers Regulation9 or its successor.
+Furthermore, during the TTP period former passporting firms may comply with certain thresholds that from Friday 1 January 2021 are proposed to be expressed in sterling using the Euro thresholds that applied immediately before that date.10 - b.
+For insurance firms in the TPR and SRO the application of third country branch rules and reporting rules of the PRA Rulebook is modified in accordance with the principles set out in paragraph 11 of the direction. - Essentially insurers in the TPR and SRO with UK branches will have 6 months before qualitative reporting obligations to the PRA on branch specific matters begin.

-7 Commission Delegated Regulation 604/2014.
+Commission Delegated Regulation 604/2014.

-8 As proposed in draft rules included in Appendix 1 to CP12/20 and in Annex Y of the draft Technical Standards (Capital Requirements) (EU Exit) (No. 4) Instrument 2020 (pdf) published as part of CP13/20.
+As proposed in draft rules included in Appendix 1 to CP12/20 and in Annex Y of the draft Technical Standards (Capital Requirements) (EU Exit) (No. 4) Instrument 2020 (pdf) published as part of CP13/20.
+See NtA PS 30/20 for the final versions of the Instrument.